grandwazir/jChat/README.md

 jChat - Simple chat prefix and suffixes
 ====================================

-## Description

 jChat is a simple and flexible plugin for the Minecraft wrapper [Bukkit](http://bukkit.org/) designed to allow adding prefixes and suffixes to players names.

-Currently it is only compatible with the inbuilt permissions in Bukkit.
+Currently it is only compatible with SuperPerms, the permissions system in Bukkit.

 ## Features